flynx/object.js/README.md

 This is an alternative to the ES6 `class` syntax in JavaScript and provides several advantages:
-- _Uniform and minimalistic_ definition syntax based on basic JavaScript object literals.
+- _Uniform and minimalistic_ definition "syntax" based on basic JavaScript object literals.
 No special cases, special syntax or _"the same but slightly different"_ ways to do things,
 - _Transparently_ based on JavaScript's prototypical inheritance model,